cshintov/mynotes/_posts/2020-05-08-fun-with-fibonacci.markdown

 fib(522) is calcualated twice.
 And fib(521), fib(520), and so on...
 What a waste!
 ```
 <br>
 So what do we do?
-Trade off some memory for computation and profit!
+Trade off some memory for computation!
+As they say engineering is all about finding the right trade-off's.

+Here's what we can do.

 Just store the already computed values in a lookup table.
-If already computed, return it from the table,
+If if it's there, return it from the table,
-else compute and update the table with it, and return.
+else compute `fib(n)` and update the table with it, and return the newly minted value.

 This technique is called [memoization], (think memorization ;)!

+[Memoization] is an important technique used for [dynamic programming].
+In fact the solution given
+below is one such case.

-### Memoized fibonacci implementation: <br>
+### Memoized fibonacci <br>
 {% highlight python %}
 def fib(n, fibtable={}):
     assert n > 0, "n should be positive integer"